Malik Thomas Joins the Coach’s Corner with Ryan Odom Tonight

-Tonight’s Coach’s Corner will broadcast live from Starr Hill Brewery at the Dairy Market, and will feature San Franciso transfer Malik Thomas.
-The 6-foot-5 shooting guard is averaging 13.1 points and 3.8 rebounds, helping No. 16 Virginia to a 15-2 record and 4-1 mark in the ACC.
-The Hoos return to action at SMU on Saturday, Jan.
-17. Tipoff at Moody Coliseum is set for Noon ET on ESPN2 and Virginia Sports Radio Network.
+Tonight’s Coach’s Corner will broadcast live from Milkman's Bar at the Dairy Market, and will feature BYU transfer Dallin Hall.
+The 6-foot-4 point guard is averaging 5.8 points and a team-high 4.4 assists, helping No. 14 Virginia to a 16-2 record and 5-1 mark in the ACC.
+The Cavaliers host No. 22 North Carolina on Saturday, Jan.
+24. Tipoff at John Paul Jones Arena is set for 2 p.m. on ESPN, ESPN Radio and Virginia Sports Radio Network.

 Fans are encouraged to attend in-person to watch and interact with the show as well as enjoy the full array of vendors located inside the Dairy Market.